Arksine/katapult/README.md

 NOTE:  Prior to flashing CanBoot it is recommended to do a full chip erase.
 Doing so allows CanBoot to detect that no application is present and enter the bootloader.
-This is required if your board does no have a reset button.
+This is required to enter the bootloader if you have not configured an alternative method of entry.

-## Uploading a Program
+## Uploading Klipper
+1) Make sure the `klipper` service stopped.
-1) Build Klipper with CAN support and with the "8KiB" bootloader setting enabled.
+2) Build Klipper with CAN support and with the "8KiB" bootloader setting enabled.
-2) Enter the bootloader.
-This may be accomplished through "double tapping" the Reset button.
-The second reset should be within 1.5 seconds of the first.
-   If the Status LED is set it will blink every second when the device has entered the bootloader.
-A future patch to Klipper should make it possible for `flash_can.py` to direct the device to enter the bootloader.
+3) Enter the bootloader.
+This will occur automatically if no program is detected.
+   If you built CanBoot with an alternative method of entry you may use that.
+   If upgrading from a currently flashed version of Klipper the `flash_can.py` script will command the device to enter the bootloader (currently for CAN devices only).
 3) Run the flash script:
+   For CAN Devices:
    ```
    cd ~/CanBoot
    python3 flash_can.py -i can0 -f ~/klipper/out/klipper.bin -u <uuid>